magic-cal/forced-perspective/README.md

 - [ ] Move the socket to a separate file
 - [ ] Move the cards logic to a boids manager
 - [ ] Add better animations for the cards
+- [ ] Not connecting with phone
+- [ ] Certificate issue with local dev

 ## How to run